Zamiell/isaac-achievement-randomizer/docs/about.md

 After all of the achievements are randomized, the mod does a validation step: it pretends that it is a player and attempts to "beat" the seed by accomplishing all of the objectives that are reachable.
 (This part is pretty time intensive.)
 If the seed is not beatable, then the mod will start from scratch and randomize all of the objectives + achievements again.
 It will attempt to generate valid seeds until it finds one that is beatable.
 This is what the "attempts" count on the black screen refers to.

+### How many attempts does it take to generate a Nightmare seed?

+It can take up to 100.
+Be patient.

 ### What algorithm does the randomizer use to randomize the achievements?

 It uses the random fill algorithm, as described [by TestRunner in the AGDQ 2019 randomizer panel](https://www.youtube.com/watch?v=vGIDzGvsrV8).